ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 RECENT CHANGES
 --------------
 View full change log at https://github.com/merrill-oakland/Banner-Luminis-Message-Broker-for-Moodle/wiki/Change-Log

+Release 2.1.6
+Option to restore old user grades during re-enrollements.
+Fixed problem where settings may be lost during upgrade from Moodle 1.9.x and below to Moodle 2.x (CONTRIB-3626).

 Release 2.1.5
 Fixed problem where users may be dropped from cross lists when dropped from one member course (CONTRIB-1728).